-Konstantinos Konstantakopoulos holds a passive minority interest in certain companies controlled by the family of Dimitrios Lemonidis that own five containerships comparable to 16 of our vessels (including five vessels acquired under the Framework Deed) and may acquire additional vessels.
-Konstantinos Zacharatos holds a passive minority interest in certain companies controlled by the family of Mr. Lemonidis that own three containerships comparable to three of our vessels and may acquire additional vessels.
+Konstantinos Konstantakopoulos holds a passive minority interest in certain companies controlled by the family of Dimitrios Lemonidis that own seven containerships comparable to 17 of our vessels (including five vessels acquired under the Framework Deed) and may acquire additional vessels.
+Konstantinos Zacharatos holds a passive minority interest in certain companies controlled by the family of Mr. Lemonidis that own three containerships comparable to seven of our vessels (including three vessels acquired under the Framework Deed) and may acquire additional vessels.
 These vessels may compete with the Company's vessels for chartering opportunities.
 These investments were entered into in accordance with the terms of the restrictive covenant agreements referenced above following the review and approval of our Audit Committee and Board of Directors.